-Exam ples Health Finance Policy making/elite services Translation restriction for the first translation of the first translat lodization of salt Monetary policy Logistics Tasasana maraus Coladonato Vaccinations Payment systems Implementation intensive service delivery Transaction interview Local Description Francisco Technology Service S Curative care Loans Implementation intensive imposition of obligations TI LD KT CONTROL TO THE CONTROL TO T Regulation of private providers Regulation of private providers Wicked hard Topological interiors Preventative health Equity financing of start-ups and judicable facts.
+Examples Health Finance Policy making/elite services The second secon lodization of salt Monetary policy Logistics Vaccinations Payment systems Implementation intensive service delivery Tenance Interpret Curative care Loans Implementation intensive imposition of obligations The second secon Regulation of private providers Regulation of private providers Wicked hard Preventative health Equity financing of start-ups and judicable facts.
 In financial matters, an example is retail banking transactions, many of which can be carried out by a junior clerk (or for the most routine transactions, a machine).3 To implement a "program" the agents of the organization need only to stick to a relatively fixed "script" (Leonard, 2002; Dobbin, forthcoming), in which the choices are few and judging the choice appropriate to the situation is relatively easy.